-The table below illustrates the incremental or accelerated compensation that would have been payable in the event of the events identified below, as if they had occurred as of December 31, 2023.
-For equity awards, the amounts in the table below reflect the fair market value of the equity, and dividend equivalents in the case of PRSUs and distributions in the case of performance-based Profits Interest Units, that would be issuable as a result of the acceleration of the vesting of equity awards in connection with the events identified, based on the \$30.66 per share closing price of Omega common stock at December 31, 2023.
+The table below illustrates the incremental or accelerated compensation that would have been payable in the event of the events identified below, as if they had occurred at December 31, 2024.
+For equity awards, the amounts in the table below reflect the fair market value of the equity, and dividend equivalents in the case of PRSUs and distributions in the case of performance-based Profits Interest Units, that would be issuable as a result of the acceleration of the vesting of equity awards in connection with the events identified, based on the \$37.85 per share closing price of Omega common stock at December 31, 2024.

 The occurrence of a change of control does not increase severance benefits or bonus payments that would otherwise be payable.
 However, for Time-based Units, vesting is accelerated 100% upon a Qualifying Termination or Retirement that occurs after, or within 60 days before, a change in control.
-In addition, for Performance-based Units, vesting is accelerated upon a change in control but only as to those units actually earned based on performance through the date of the change in control.
+In addition, for Performance- based Units, vesting is accelerated upon a change in control but only as to those units actually earned based on performance through the date of the change in control.
 For a description of the vesting of Time-based Units and Performance-based Units, see "Compensation Discussion and Analysis - Components of Our Executive Compensation Program - Long-Term Equity Incentive Program."

 The term "Qualifying Termination" refers to death, disability, termination without "cause" or resignation for "good reason."
 For a description of circumstances constituting "cause" and "good reason" and related information, see the discussion under the heading "Employment Agreements."
-In 2019, the Company adopted a retirement policy covering named executive officers effective for awards granted in 2020 or later.
-See "Compensation Discussion and Analysis - Other Matters - Retirement Policy."
-None of our named executive officers would have been eligible for retirement benefits under such policy at December 31, 2023.
+See "Compensation Discussion and Analysis - Other Matters - Retirement Policy" for a discussion of the Company's retirement policy for NEOs.
+Of our NEOs, only Mr. Pickett would have been eligible for retirement benefits under such policy at December 31, 2024.